isabelalalala/WST---Immune-Defense/README.md

 # Immune Defense

-A Plants vs. Zombies-style biological tower defense game played in the bloodstream.
+A biological tower defense game played in the bloodstream.
 Deploy white blood cells along five lanes of arteries to fend off pathogens — but watch out for inflammation!

 Built with React, TypeScript, Vite, Tailwind CSS, and HTML5 Canvas.